eugenekatsov/gss-fe/README.md

 6. Helm install from the root repo directory
 7. Verify the pods are up and healthy: `kubectl get pods` or `describe pods`
 8. Run `minikube service <YOUR SERVICE NAME> --url` to get the url
-9. Use postman or curl to verify things are working by getting/posting to the url
+9. The frontend has some buttons for the fake CRUD calls
-10. To see some tracing run the docker container (on its own not in minikube), exec into it and `cat traces.txt`
+10. To see some logs use `stern <YOUR POD NAME>`